jzhou316/botnet-detection/README.md

 ## To Evaluate a Model Predictor

-Include the directory `src` in your Python search path (can be done via `sys.path.insert(0, 'path_to_src')`), and load the dataset class and the evaluation function as below:
+Load the dataset class and the evaluation function as below:

 ```
 from botdet.data.dataset_botnet import BotnetDataset